mechfish/aws-ci-demo/README.md

 CloudFormation to create the VPC and its trimmings (subnet, gateway, etc.) together with a CodePipeline workflow.
-That workflow has three stages, which run once when they are first created, then on every subsequent push to the Github `master` branch:
+That workflow has three stages, which run once when they are first created, then on every subsequent push to the Github `main` branch:

-- The Source stage pulls the latest `master` code from Github.
+- The Source stage pulls the latest `main` code from Github.

 - The Build stage runs a Lambda function to perform a "build" of that code.
 We're building static pages at the moment, so the "build" is